holoviz/panel/doc/FAQ.rst

 |network                               |                 | visible but readonly)|                 | Server             | Enterprise             |
 +--------------------------------------+-----------------+----------------------+-----------------+--------------------+------------------------+

-\* - with embedded server or ipwidgets/push_notebook
+\* - Live reactive widgets are possible in Bokeh with an embedded server process or using ipywidgets/push_notebook

 Each of these libraries are free, open-source software packages, but they can be used with the commercial products `Anaconda Enterprise (AE5) <https://www.anaconda.com/enterprise/>`__,